 e) Mini Search Engine

-A basic tool to search words in files or texts.
+A basic tool to search for words in files or texts.
 You will learn search tricks and how to index data.

 4. Project Ideas by Engineering Stream